How to Do Small Business Video Marketing

 Any business can make these claims, but the most successful ones can prove it.
 These videos are sometimes similar to an “about us” video, but when they’re done right, they provide visual proof of why you claim what you do.

-For example, if you manufacture something with unique materials that are difficult to source, create a video that explains the process.
+For example, if your small business manufactures something with unique materials that are difficult to source, create a video that explains the process.
 If you say on your website that your people are what makes your business different, use a video to show that — like IMPACT’s client Service Thread did:

 In our Pro course, Crafting “The Selling 7” videos that convert, you can learn more about how to create these videos with IMPACT coach Will Schultz (which is free with a 14-day trial of IMPACT+).
 And if you’re still unsure how to create these videos in a way that helps your sales team, talk to an advisor at IMPACT who can answer all your questions.